 Rev up Your Memorial Day Weekend

 Take advantage of the extended weekend with a trip to Key West.
 See the island from its best angle, on the water aboard a Sea Doo Jet Ski!
-During our Key West Jet Ski tour, you’ll explore remote mangrove islands in the backcountry and relax on a shallow water sandbar while following Fury’s expert guide on a scenic 28-mile trip.
+During our Key West Jet Ski tour, you’ll explore our island while making 3-4 stops at various points of interest behind one of our expert tour guides on a scenic 28-mile trip.
 It may not officially be summer yet, but local Conchs like to consider Memorial Day weekend as the kickoff to summertime.
-Don’t forget your waterproof camera so that you can take pictures of famous Key West landmarks like Mallory Square and the Southernmost Point Buoy from a totally different, on-the-water perspective.
+Don’t forget your waterproof camera so you can take pictures of famous Key West landmarks like Mallory Square and the Southernmost Point Buoy from a totally different, on-the-water perspective.
 And be sure to wave to the people on land who are no doubt taking pictures of you!

 Key West hosts numerous boat races and regattas throughout the year, but none perhaps as colorful or memorable as the Schooner Wharf Minimal Regatta.
 You’ll be surprised by the crafty vessels participants are able to build with only one piece of plywood, two two-by-fours, a roll of duct tape and a pound of fasteners.
 The watercraft may not float long enough to complete the required course, but usually long enough for a photo opportunity!
 Costumed teams from local bars and restaurants vie for bragging rights in several categories.